Quantum trajectories and reduced dynamics in time-correlated environments: Numerical results

 \subsection{Diagonal noise}

-When the noise is on the diagonal of the Hamiltonian represented in the local state observable basis, i.e. $R=\sigma_z$, it physically represents fluctuations in the local state energies associated with the instantaneous configurations of the bath.
-The rationale for this model is that bath induced coupling between different local states is small relative to the interstates coupling $\Omega$ and the bath affects mainly the local configurations.
+When the noise is on the diagonal of the Hamiltonian in the local basis, i.e., $R=\sigma_z$, it physically represents fluctuations in the local state energies associated with the instantaneous configurations of the bath.
+The rationale for this model is that bath-induced coupling between different local states is small relative to the interstates coupling $\Omega$, and the bath affects mainly the local configurations.